 - Hot meal

-- Prize draw to win a tablet or a two-day accredited forensic photography course
+- Prize draw to win a tablet or an accredited forensic photography course

 - Free conference bag with goodies